Us (The Walking Dead): Plot

 They come to a train tunnel, and Glenn sees another note from Maggie.
 He insists they need to go through the tunnel, but Abraham will not risk Eugene's life as there are sounds of walkers from within it, and decides it is time to part ways.
 He provides Glenn and Tara some supplies and flashlights, and tells them to retreat to the road if they get stuck, before they drive off.
 In the tunnel, Tara apologizes to Glenn, believing her actions in trusting The Governor led to the death of many of Glenn's friends, including Hershel, Maggie's father.
 Glenn accepts her apology.
 They are eventually set on by walkers, and Tara's injury slows them down and they appear trapped when suddenly Maggie, Sasha, and Bob appear from the opposite end of the tunnel, along with Abraham, Eugene, and Rosita.
 They clear out the walkers to allow Glenn and Tara to escape.
 Glenn and Maggie have a tearful reunion, and then proper introductions are made.
 Tara keeps quiet about her role in Maggie's father's death.
 While Abraham insists they continue to Washington D.C., the collective group, including Eugene, agree they should finish the trip to Terminus, as their friends may also be there.
 The merged group finally reach Terminus, a secured trainyard, and enter with ease.
 A woman named Mary (Denise Crosby) welcomes them and offers them some meat.

 Meanwhile, Daryl has been forced to travel with the Claimers, led by Joe.
 Daryl gets into a confrontation with Len over a claim on who shot, and thus owns, a rabbit, and Joe informs Daryl of the rules, then splits the rabbit's meat between them.
 At a resting site in a warehouse Len accuses Daryl of stealing the other half of the rabbit.
-Joe, however, reports he saw Len put the half-rabbit in Daryl's bag, and knocks Len down, before letting his gang brutally beat Len on the ground.
-The next morning, Daryl sees Len's dead body outside, an arrow struck through his head.
+Joe, however, reports he saw Len put the half-rabbit in Daryl's bag, and knocks Len down, before letting his gang brutally beat Len on the ground as punishment for his lies and false framing towards Daryl.
+The next morning, he sees Len's dead body outside, an arrow struck through his head.
 They come across the train tracks and walk over the candy wrapper left behind by Rick's group.